wenyan-lang/wenyan/CONTRIBUTING.md

 If you wanted to contribute:

-First fork this code repo
+First fork this repo

-Create a branch, for example: feature/very-cool-macro-for-suanjing git clone the branch code locally
+Create a branch, for example: feature/very-cool-macro-for-suanjing

+git clone the branch code locally

-Rin this to get started:
+Run this to get started:

 npm i